Baris000-eng/HadoopMapReduceRepository/README.md

 # HadoopMapReduceRepository
-This is the repository including my two seperate implementations of the word occurence application as map-reduce in python.
+This is the repository including my two seperate implementations of the word occurence counter application as map-reduce in python.

 One is the implementation from scratch.